-Like all major business decisions, deciding on a suitable business structure requires a full understanding of the advantages and disadvantages of your options.
-Two types of options for setting up your business are through a discretionary trust or a separate limited liability company.
+Like all major business decisions, deciding on between a company vs trust business structure requires a full understanding of the advantages and disadvantages of each situation.

 Pty Ltd Companies are regulated by the Corporation Act of Australia meaning that the company will follow specific rules and shareholders and creditors will have specific rights.
 Investors and banks prefer to deal with Pty Ltd companies when it comes to funding and raising capital as they know that their rights and powers are protected.